jfrogren/portfolio-arkivet/static/mdfiles/201218-search-support-from-librarian.md

 - Participatory Action Research With Older Adults: A Critical Interpretive Synthesis

-- Maximizing clinical research participation in vulnerable older persons: identification of barriers and motivators},
+- Maximizing clinical research participation in vulnerable older persons: identification of barriers and motivators